Should I Use DHHS's Child Support Enforcement Services?

 The Income Withholding Order

-The Immediate Income Withholding Order can be used to collect past-due support as well as current support.
-It can also be used to collect from sources of income other than wages (such as pensions).
+This order can be used to collect past-due support AND current support.
+It can also be used to collect money owed from places other than wages.
+For example, owed child support could be collected from a pension.

-NOTE: If you get TANF or have received AFDC or TANF in the past, you should ask how the support will be distributed, as DHHS may be entitled to keep some of it.
+NOTE: If you get TANF, or have received AFDC or TANF in the past, you should ask how the support will be distributed.
+DHHS may be able to keep some of it.
 For more information, read How Much Child Support Should I Get from DHHS (Information for TANF Families).

 Other Collection Methods

-- An "Order to Withhold and Deliver."
-DHHS can send this order to anyone who has money belonging to the paying parent and order the money, up to the amount of debt owed, to be sent to DHHS.
-Typically this order is used to obtain such things as bank accounts or insurance claims owed to the paying parent.
+DHHS can send this order to anyone who has money that belongs to the paying parent.
+The order required them to send the money owed to DHHS This order is often used to collect money from bank accounts or insurance claims owed to the paying parent.

-- Disclosure of Income and Order to Seek Work.
-DHHS has the power to order debtor parents to come to a DHHS office and disclose their income and assets.
-If the parent claims an inability to pay support and if he or she has the ability to work and is not actively seeking work, then DHHS can seek an "Order to Seek Work" from a court, ordering the parent to search for work and report back to DHHS.
-This method can force disclosure of earnings from work "under the table."
+DHHS has the power to order parents to come to a DHHS office and show them their income and assets.
+If the parent claims they can’t pay child support DHHS can try to get an "Order to Seek Work" from a court.
+This would order the parent who owes child support to search for work and report back to DHHS.
+This can force disclosure of earnings from work "under the table."

 How can I apply for DHHS support collection services?

-DHHS posts their application form online: You can also read more about their services at that web address.
+DHHS posts their application form online.
+You can also read more about their services on their website.

 Or call DHHS at: 624-4100.